Oswald Ducrot

-Oswald Ducrot (born 27 November 1930) is a French linguist.
-He was a professor and former research fellow at CNRS.
-He is currently a professor (directeur d'études) at the Ecole des Hautes Etudes en Sciences Sociales (EHESS) in Paris.
+Oswald Ducrot (27 November 1930 – 8 June 2024) was a French linguist.
+He was a professor and research fellow at CNRS.
+He was recently a professor (directeur d'études) at the Ecole des Hautes Etudes en Sciences Sociales (EHESS) in Paris.

-He is the author of a number of works, particularly on enunciation.
+He was the author of a number of works, particularly on enunciation.
 He developed a theory of argumentation in language with Jean-Claude Anscombre.

+Ducrot died on 8 June 2024, at the age of 93.